crispab/agile-games/Learning.md

 After used `elm-ui` which is a very Elm specific library, I felt like trying Bootstrap with an Elm client.
-I have not used Bootstrap for years so I have forgot a lot and there are many new things.
+I have not used Bootstrap for years, so I have forgot a lot and there are many new things.
 Mostly it is built on Flexbox which was not a thing back then.
-There is an Elm library which makes it type safe so I will go with that.
+There is an Elm library which makes it type safe, so I will go with that.